GovTechSG/techpass-user-docs/docs/onboard-public-officers-using-non-se-machines.md

 <details>
   <summary>How to sign up for TechPass?</summary>

-  Public officers sign up for their TechPass account using their organisational email address.
+  Public officers sign up for their TechPass account using their official email address.
 An invitation link will be sent to this email address for them to accept.

   _To get a TechPass invitation link:_